When you buy with our links, we may earn a commission. See how we work with brands here.

 • Subjective experience during our cooling test

 Whether or not a mattress sleeps cool is highly subjective, as there are numerous factors that impact cooling performance.
-Our cooling score looks at the overall cooling picture and we provide a score based on that overall view.
+Our cooling score looks at the overall cooling picture, including objective temperature measurements, and we provide a score based on that overall view.

 Below are the specifics we’re looking at when making our assessment.